quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/parametrization.md

 y = (P B)^+ P x.
 :::

-In the implementation, `model.scf_space` precomputes this compression map during model construction.
+In the implementation, the model precomputes this compression map during model construction.
 During SCF iterations, compression is therefore just a matrix-vector multiply.
 For the compact no-spatial-symmetry path, the same compression is represented by row-index gathers rather than a dense matrix.